jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (c) the services are inbound mobile roaming services supplied to a non-resident.
 (2) Subsection (1)﻿(b) does not apply to outbound mobile roaming services.

-### 11B Zero-rating of some supplies by territorial authorities, some supplies involving contributions to local authorities
+### 11B Zero-rating of some supplies by territorial authorities or water organisations, some supplies involving contributions to local authorities or water organisations
 (1) A supply of services that is chargeable with tax under section 8 must be charged at the rate of 0% if the supplier is a territorial authority and the consideration for the supply is proceeds from the local authorities petroleum tax paid to the supplier under section 198 of the Local Government Act 1974.
-(1B) If a supply under section 5(7B) of goods and services by a local authority to a registered person is chargeable with tax under section 8, the supply must be charged at the rate of 0% to the extent that the contribution made by the registered person to the local authority consists of land.
+(1B) If a supply under section 5(7B) of goods and services by a local authority or a water organisation to a registered person is chargeable with tax under section 8, the supply must be charged at the rate of 0% to the extent that the contribution made by the registered person to the local authority or the water organisation consists of land.
-(1C) If a supply under section 5(7C) of goods and services by a person to a local authority is chargeable with tax under section 8, the supply must be charged at the rate of 0% if the local authority is a registered person.
+(1C) If a supply under section 5(7C) of goods and services by a person to a local authority or a water organisation is chargeable with tax under section 8, the supply must be charged at the rate of 0% if the local authority or the water organisation is a registered person.
 (1D)
 (1E)
 (2) For the purpose of subsection (1)—